How to care for your jewellery.

 You can get these from good hardware shops or department stores and some high street jewellers.

-There is also an old fashioned way to clean silver, good for special finishes, fine textures and whitened silver.
+There is an old fashioned and very effective way to clean silver.
+Good for special finishes, fine textures and whitened silver.
 Used originally for cleaning silver cutlery, its a great way to clean silver items in bulk.

-We can re whiten your jewellery professionally, please ask.
+We can re-whiten your jewellery professionally, please ask.
+Info@sejewellery.com

 Blackened silver is a dark charcoal coloured finish.
-It is a transient finish which means that on surfaces that come into contact with other metals, abrasives and with wear and tear, it will become polished and develop a silvery finish.
-Rings and bangles will polish to a shiny finish quite quickly.
+It is a transient finish which means that on surfaces that come into contact with other metals, abrasives and with wear and tear, it will become polished and reveal the silver below.
+Rings and bangles will polish to a shiny silver finish quite quickly.
 Earrings and pendants will keep their oxidised finish for longer.